kkevinm/iTunes-Discord-RP/README.md

 # iTunes Rich Presence for Discord
 This is an application that lets you have a personalized Discord status based on what you're listening to on iTunes.
-The status will show the song name, artist, album name, time elapsed since the track started playing, index of the track in the album.
+The status will show the song name, artist, album name, time elapsed since the track started playing and index of the track in the album.
 Additionally, an image with a "playing" or "paused" button will be shown in case the track is playing or paused.
 For some examples, see the [screenshots](#screenshots).

 ## Features
 * Simple to use.